Select Page

 Comments and replies will be published on the OPTN public comment page, to promote transparency and trust in the national transplant system.

 We encourage patients, transplant candidates and recipients, living donors, donor families and transplant professionals to learn more about the proposal and provide valuable feedback to help shape U.S. organ transplant policy.
-The public comment page also includes information about webinars to provide more information about the proposal and opportunities to provide input.

 hi